sbroekhoven/sbroekhoven.github.io/content/docs/directory/file.md

 ---
-title: This is a marcdown file
+title: This is a markdown file
 type: docs
 ---